YossiZhao/CAE-T/README.md

 ## Introduction

-The proposed **CAE-T framework** is a novel method for EEG abnormality detection, combining a channelwise CNN-based autoencoder with a single-head transformer classifier.
+The proposed **CwA-T framework** is a novel method for EEG abnormality detection, combining a channelwise CNN-based autoencoder with a single-head transformer classifier.
 This approach effectively addresses challenges in EEG analysis, such as the high dimensionality, complexity of long-term signals, and the need for biologically interpretable features.

 Key highlights of our study:
 - **Efficient Processing**: Handles long-term EEG signals with reduced computational costs.